 The couples who make up the DAI’s Associate Board host both the Art Ball and Oktoberfest.

-Pizza says the DAI is one of Dayton’s most important cultural jewels and is much more than a warehouse for a fine art collection.
+Jeff Pizza, who co-chaired last year’s event with Croemer, said the DAI is one of Dayton’s most important cultural jewels and is much more than a warehouse for a fine art collection.
 “It provides educational opportunities, inspires people of all ages through its programming and exhibitions and is a true community partner,” he says.
 “We care about art and the impact it can have as much as we care about Dayton and its future.
 Being involved with the DAI has given us the opportunity to help ensure the museum will be an integral part of Dayton’s bright future.”